Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Summary: Wells Fargo is one of the largest banks in the US.
-It has a bad reputation of criminal and unfair activity against its clients, including opening fraudulent accounts, charging exorbitant fees, and overall taking advantage of its customers' vulnerable financial situations.
-If you are being sued for a Wells Fargo credit card debt, you can respond in court and win.
+If you are being sued for a Wells Fargo credit card debt, you can respond and take proactive steps to resolve your debt issue amicably and without the threat of legal action.

 If you have been sued for Wells Fargo credit card debt, it is a lawsuit that you should not ignore.